This section provides answers to frequently-asked questions about user claims in iManage Security Policy Manager (iManage SPM).

 • Without collection usage: A user from a litigation team is added to the staffing of 10,000 individual matters relating to that litigation type, within iManage Security Policy Manager.
 These matters aren't in a collection.
 Assessment of access for policy application for that user requires 10,000 Allow claims.

-Can I add clients to client groups to reduce token count?
+Can I add clients to client groups to reduce claim count?

 Unlike collections, client groups don't have claims of their own.
-They're a grouping construct designed to ease administration, and their security policy is not discrete, but is effectively a cascading of client policy.
+They're a grouping construct designed to ease administration.
+Their security policy isn’t discrete, but is effectively a cascading of client policy.

 When a user is added to a client group, the user claims are added for each client in the client group.
-Therefore, adding clients to a client group doesn't reduce token count.
+Therefore, adding clients to a client group doesn't reduce claim count.

 How can I adjust my organization’s current security model to include collections?